DesignSafe-CI/DS_Use_Case_template/docs/haan/usecase.md

 ## Loading Image Files

 Image files can be loaded into an existing project by selecting "File Browser" from the main menu.
-The File Browser (shown below) provides access to all parts of DesignSafe including My Data, Community Data, Published Project, and My Projects.
+This enables access to all parts of DesignSafe including My Data, Community Data, Published Project, and My Projects.
+For this project, the PI's images from the Irma damage survey were selected.

-Once you navigate to a folder of interest, you can select files to load into your gallery by clicking to select, shift-clicking, or using the Select All button.

 ![caption](img/SelectImageFiles.JPG)